rfsheffer/q2_map_to_fbx/README.md

-# Vampire the Masquerade Redemption Map to FBX
+# Quake 2 Map to FBX

 ### NOTE: This is a WIP.
-I will remove this line once the program actually works
+The program reads map files and creates the polygons but does not yet export to FBX.
+That will be coming very soon and I will remove this note.

-A simple program for exporting the VtMR map files (Quake 2 map format) to FBX.
+A simple program for exporting Quake 2 map format files to FBX.
 FBX is a data exchange format commonly used by modern game engines and 3D modeling software.
 This tool is being created just for fun.
 If you are a game hacker who wants to mess around with the Vampire maps in a 3D software, this is the tool for you.

-This MIGHT also export Quake 2 maps to FBX format.
-If it doesn't, the amount of work required to do so would be small.

 ## Features:
 - Exports all brushes into polygonal objects